Zenkoku Jiren: Pure anarchist period

 Even after the split, Zenkoku Jiren continued to organise as a trade union federation.
 As of August 1928, it still counted 17 affiliated trade unions; these included individual unions in the cities of Hakodate, Kobe, Kyoto, Niigata, and Sapporo, and 11 other unions grouped together in regional federations in the Chūgoku, Hiroshima and Kantō regions.
 However, the organisation's activities diverged from those which were typical of the traditional labour movement.

 Despite being based in urban industrial centres, the pure anarchists of Zenkoku Jiren redirected much of the organisation's attention towards farmers.
 Zenkoku Jiren widely publicised the poverty which tenant farmers lived in, contrasting it with the situation of industrial workers.
-In September 1928, Zenkoku Jiren published Hatta Shuzo's book Lectures on Social Problems in Farming Villages.
-The April 1929 issue of Jiyū Rengō Shinbun discussed the organisation's belief that farming villages could become the basis for anarchist communism, presenting mutual aid as central to rural life and depicting farmers as "doubly exploited" by both their landlords and city dwellers.
+In September 1928, Zenkoku Jiren published Hatta Shūzō's book Lectures on Social Problems in Farming Villages.
+The April 1929 issue of the organisation's renamed newspaper, Jiyū Rengō Shinbun, discussed the organisation's belief that farming villages could become the basis for anarchist communism, presenting mutual aid as central to rural life and depicting farmers as "doubly exploited" by both their landlords and city dwellers.
 Articles in Jiyū Rengō Shinbun encouraged farmers to engage in tax resistance and rent strikes, to cease intensive farming for commercial production and to reorganise their villages along libertarian lines.
 Police frequently broke up Zenkoku Jiren meetings in the big cities, but rarely interfered in meetings held in rural villages.

 Zenkoku Jiren also shifted its focus away from short-term improvements to working conditions and instead organised workers for the long-term goal of establishing a post-capitalist society, even during active industrial disputes.
 During the onset of the Great Depression, the anarchist unions led a series of strike actions, largely in small firms.
 In December 1930, Zenkoku Jiren participated in a strike action over layoffs and wage cuts at the Shibaura Engineering Works, during which police shut down one of their union meetings and arrested its participants.
-When the strike was defeated three months later, Zenkoku Jiren shrugged it off, declaring in Jiyū Rengō Shinbun that the only solution to the workers' situation would be to overthrow capitalism and replace it with anarchist communism.
+When the strike was defeated three months later, Zenkoku Jiren declared in Jiyū Rengō Shinbun that the only solution to the workers' situation would be to overthrow capitalism and replace it with anarchist communism.

-In February 1931, a section of pure anarchists in Zenkoku Jiren broke away from the organisation and established the Farming Villages Youth Association (農業青年社), commonly abbreviated as Nōseisha.
+In February 1931, a section of pure anarchists in Zenkoku Jiren broke away from the organisation and established the Farming Villages Youth Association, commonly abbreviated as Nōseisha.
 In August 1931, Nōseisha member Miyazaki Akira called for Zenkoku Jiren to be disbanded, arguing that any kind of large-scale permanent organisation was inherently centralised and thus incapable of acting in accordance with libertarian values.
 He recommended the organisations be replaced by a decentralised network of small localised propaganda and action groups.
 This provoked fierce denunciations from Zenkoku Jiren, which suspected Nōseisha members of being police informants.